Yule Log Cake Recipe with Chocolate Ganache Icing

 Preparation

-• Preheat the oven to 350°F/175°C or 160°C if you have a convection oven
+• Preheat the oven to 350°F/175°C or 160°C if you have a convection oven.

 • Melt the butter and use a brush to coat the pan well, including the corners and sides.
 Next, line the pan with baking paper and brush the top of the paper with the remaining butter.
-Make sure that every part of the paper and the inside of the pan is well greased.
+Ensure that every part of the paper and the inside of the pan is well greased.

 Make the cake sponge mixture